silksil/NOTES-CHEATSHEET/client/react/testing/basics.md

 });
 ```
 ### beforeEach
 `beforeEach` can be used to state that before each `it` function it will execute a certain function.
+In the case below, we mount a  component to the fake DOM everytime we we conduct a test.
 ```js
 let wrapped;
 beforeEach(() => {